-When you’re setting up a searchable Member directory, it is possible to designate who appears in the search.
-This tutorial will show you how to set up filters for your searchable member directory.
+When you’re setting up a user directory, it is possible to designate who appears in the search.
+This tutorial will show you how to set up the filters and available search parameters.

-This is where you get to exercise your logic skills to decide who gets to show up inside your member directory by using an “exclude” or “include” logic.)
+(This is where you get to exercise your logic skills to decide who gets to show up inside your member directory by using an “exclude” or “include” logic.)

 An example use case of the “with” logic is if you are using your member directory to showcase certain membership site users who are PAYING to appear in the directory (perhaps it is a “Realtor” directory, and you require additional payment for users to be included in this directory).
 In this case, you may have created and applied a “PAID_DIRECTORY” tag to anyone who is taking advantage of the directory feature… so the Logic would be: